 Below is the procedure for calculating the net increase in cash or decrease.
 You can find a net change in cash calculator online or do the math manually.

-- Begin by finding the company’s current statement of cash flows whose net increase in cash you want to calculate.
-And you can find it within the relevant company’s Form 10-K or Form-Q reports.
+- Begin by finding the company's current statement of cash flows whose net increase in cash you want to calculate.
+You can find it within the relevant company’s Form 10-K or Form-Q reports.
 Such a statement is usually available in the investor’s relation section of the company website or the U.S. SEC’s EDGAR search tool.

 - Once you find the company’s cash flow statement, check at the bottom of the page.
 If the company accountant has listed the previous year’s and the current period’s cash and cash equivalent amounts, it is much easier to calculate the net change in cash from a cash flow statement.
 So, use the formula: net change in cash = end of year cash and cash equivalents – beginning of the year cash and cash equivalents.
 However, if the amount is missing, go to step three.